 - 1/4 cup gold rum (sometimes also called amber rum)

 - 1/4 cup + 2 Tbsp coconut oil, melted

 - 2-3 Tbsp raw honey or more to taste

 - Extra unsweetened shredded coconut or cocoa/cacao powder for rolling, optional

 - Place all ingredients in a food processor.
 Puree and blend everything into a thick, soft mixture.

-- Roll into small balls.
+- Roll into tablespoon-sized balls.
 Note, the oil from the rum balls will keep the dough from sticking to your fingers.

 - Dust finished balls with shredded coconut or extra cocoa powder, if desired.
 Place on a plate and chill in the refrigerator before serving.